component-network/site-design/README.md

-# site-gui
+# site-design
 The design system for component.network

-The component.network site server loads files from this module into ViewScript Server.
+The component-network [site-server](https://github.com/component-network/site-server) loads files from this module into [ViewScript Server](https://github.com/component-network/viewscript-server), to render HTML for the website at https://component.network.